 Swimming in a heated pool is an ideal way to help improve fitness for dogs with joint problems such as osteoarthritis or hip dysplasia; or it can be used to help speed recovery following spinal or orthopaedic surgery such as cruciate repair or hip procedures.

-Working dogs and Canine athletes such as or those competing in Agility, Flyball, Racing or Cani-cross can benefit from the use of the resistance jets to improve cardio-vascular and muscle strength.
+Working dogs and Canine athletes such as or those competing in Agility, Flyball, Racing or Cani-cross can benefit from the use of the pool to improve cardio-vascular and muscle strength.

 Older or less mobile dogs can enjoy exercise freely with no pressure on limbs or joints due to the buoyancy of the water, and can enjoy a game of fetch with a toy, whilst preventing muscle loss caused by inactivity.